 9. Moraine State Park

-At Moraine State Park, visitors can enjoy activities like sledding, cross-country skiing, snowmobiling, and hiking.
-On New Year’s Day, kick off 2022 with the First Day hike.
+At Moraine State Park, visitors can enjoy activities such as sledding, cross-country skiing, snowmobiling, and hiking.
+On New Year’s Day, kick off 2023 with the First Day Hike.
 Then on Feb.
-5 enjoy the Winterfest celebration which includes snowy and cold weather activities, demonstrations, entertainment and vendors.
+4 enjoy the Winterfest celebration which includes snowy and cold weather activities, demonstrations, entertainment and vendors.

 10. Presque Isle State Park

 In the winter Presque Isle State Park features impressive dunes formed by ice from the lake accumulating onshore and freezing together.
-Stop by the Erie Yacht Club to reserve an ice boat for a spin or some skates and for a crisp glide.
-There’s also cross-country skiing, ice fishing, and wind skating.
+There's also cross-country skiing, ice fishing, and wind skating.
 A walk along the beach may treat you to some animal footprints you can follow.